 As the birthplace of flamenco shows, you’ll certainly want to pop into one of Seville’s rooftop bars and enjoy a steamy performance with a cocktail in hand.

-Barcelona, the capital and the largest city of Catalonia, is one of the most beautiful centres in Spain.
+Barcelona, the capital and the largest city of Catalonia, is one of the most beautiful centers in Spain.
 The city is located directly on the northeastern Mediterranean coast, rich in history and home to the famed football club FC Barcelona.

 It’s the epitome of a beautiful European city, where you’ll find plenty of outdoor markets, shops, museums, churches, and restaurants.
 While you’re in the city, a must-see is the intricate architecture of the La Sagrada Familia.
 Other marvel creations from Antoni Gaudi’s works to see are Park Guell, Casa Mila, and Casa Batllo.